nlanson/btc-keyaddress/README.md

 - Single-sig HD Wallets using BIP-44/49/84 derivation paths (or even a custom path for the crazy peeps)
 - Multi-sig HD Wallets using BIP-45 or 48 derivation paths
 - Nested and native segwit
 - Taproot address creation with or without a script tree.
-Script tree can be either a balanced or huffman tree.
+Script tree can be either a MAST or huffman tree
+- Base58 and Bech32 encoding and decoding

 ## Installation
 Add this as a dependency to your ```cargo.toml```: